JohnUiterwyk/GeneticVision/README.md

 ### Test
 Test output averaged accuracy/error information of the best program.
--If evolve is false, this will just test the starting population.
+- If evolve is false, this will just test the starting population.
 This is intended to be used to test a population file.
--If evolve is true, this test will be performed every X generations where X is the logFrequency.
+- If evolve is true, this test will be performed every X generations where X is the logFrequency.
 Note: Evolve defaults to false when the test flag is included, you must explicitly include the evolve flag when using the test flag.

 The test flag is used to assess the performance of producing a given black and white target mask.
 Black is considered a positive, and white is considered a negative.